MattFerraro/devsite/nextjs-blog/posts/cnc-router.md

 Despite all these advantages they are almost never incorporated into CNC routers because they are too expensive per unit length, their large mass makes them unweildy, and their wear patterns are not a good match for computer controlled machining.

 The issue with wear is that if a small problem does develop on the ways, it can quickly cascade into a serious issue that causes further damage.
 Repairing ways, especially in situ, is a tremendously tedious and therefore expensive process.
-A human machinist is likely to notice such problems developing on a manual mill, but the computer operatoring a CNC mill will not notice.
+A human machinist is likely to notice such problems developing on a manual mill, but the computer operating a CNC mill will not notice.

 In contrast all following linear guides are cheap and easy to replace when worn.